DylanTombs/Notes/Interview Prep/Hireview IB.md

 ## Recent market news and how that impacts the market and individual.

-One of the most significant recent market developments is the announcement of new tariffs on Chinese imports.
+One of the most significant recent market developments is the announcement of new tariffs on  imports.
 This is a perfect example of how news directly drives market volatility.

-The immediate impact is a classic where investors anticipate fear about supply chains and higher costs of imported stuff and this causes sell-offs in sectors like technology and consumer discretionary.
+The immediate impact is a classic of investors fearing about supply chains and higher costs of imported stuff and this causes sell-offs in sectors like technology and consumer discretionary.
 For the individual investor, this creates uncertainty and often leads to reactive, emotionally-driven decisions—like selling on the headline—which can lock in losses.

-This is precisely why my work on the **Stock Sentiment Analyser project** is so relevant.
-We're using LLMs and NLP to quantify market sentiment from news and social media.
-An event like this creates a massive, predictable sentiment shock which for me proves the market hole of **human reaction time.** An individual might read the news later or even act rash and emotionally.
-In contrast, a machine learning model, trained on historical data, can instantly read the headline, generate a probability, and execute a data-driven strategy just like that.

-This speed and objectivity in interpreting news is a modern source of alpha.
-It’s not just about having the information; it’s about processing it faster and more systematic.
+For me this is why my work on the **Stock Sentiment Analyser** is relevant, it quantifies the market in a sense.
+Now For an investment banker advising a client, this is crucial.
+This sentiment can impact a client's valuation, or alter the strategic positioning for an acquisition.
+Understanding and anticipating these sentiment-driven swings allows a bank to provide more forward-looking advice, helping clients navigate volatility rather than just instinctively and emotionally react to it.

 ## Tell me a time you made a data-driven decision